|Strange Days Inside the Laurel Canyon Tom Mix Log Cabin|

 "There is something happening here.
 What it is ain’t exactly clear.
 There's a man with a gun over there." - Stephen Stills

-We had come to California Sally and I and the gang, looking for adventure around 1967.
-Sally and I had gone our separate ways just before I returned from road managing the Sir Douglas Quintet on tour.
-I was joined there with my old friends from San Antonio, Charles Winans, Eddie Douglas, and Steve Hyman.
+We moved into the old Tom Mix log cabin in Laurel Canyon in late 1967.
+I had just returned from road managing the Sir Douglas Quintet on tour.
+Kitty and I were joined there with my old friends from San Antonio, Charles Winans, Eddie Douglas, and Steve Hyman.

-In 1913, a guy named Mann built The Laurel Tavern, the structure boasted a 2,000+ square-foot formal dining room, guest rooms, and a bowling alley on the basement level.
+In 1913, Mann built Laurel Tavern, the structure boasted a 2,000+ square-foot formal dining room, guest rooms, and a bowling alley on the basement level.
 The Laurel Tavern, of course, would later be acquired by Tom Mix, after which it would be affectionately known as the Log Cabin.
 The grounds of the Laurel Tavern/Log Cabin were also laced with odd caves and tunnels.

 As Michael Walker notes in Laurel Canyon, “Running up the hillside, behind the house, was a collection of man-made caves built out of stucco, with electric wiring and light bulbs inside.”
 According to various accounts, one secret tunnel running under what is now Laurel Canyon Boulevard connected the Log Cabin (or its guesthouse) to the Houdini estate.
 This claim is frequently denounced as an urban legend, The Tavern itself, as Gail Zappa would later describe it, was “huge and vault-like and cavernous.